Typing ĐevaNāgarī Character Sequences

-[Note - To get rakār below a consonant we have to type 'halant' followed by 'ra' after that consonant.]
+So to get rakār below a consonant we have to type that consonant followed by 'halant' and finally 'ra'.

 Reph is sometimes called 'Above-Base Ra'.
 It looks like a simple curve over BCns.

-The following sequence results in a half (inline) form of 'Ra' sometimes called 'Eyelash Ra'.
+The following sequence results in a half (inline) form of 'Ra' also called as 'Eyelash Ra'.
 It is sometimes used in Marāthī instead of reph.